bartlebooth-factorial/chords/README.md

 > cabal run chords "G# A C E"
 ```

+If you then want to install the `chords` binary on your system, run `cabal
+install` which will put the executable in `~/.cabal/bin`.

 # Notes

 `chords` is an early work-in-progress.
 It currently supports only exact matches